yiisoft/yii2/docs/guide/start-installation.md

 problems or want to learn more about Composer usage.

 With Composer installed, you can install Yii by running the following command under a Web-accessible folder:
+When getting an error message like "Could not find package yiisoft/yii2-app-basic with stability stable" use the development edition as described in the tip underneath.

     composer create-project --prefer-dist yiisoft/yii2-app-basic basic